-Examples are; right to have your own family, right to marriage, right to equality and right to privacy among many others.
+Examples are; right to have your own family, the right to marriage, the right to equality, and the right to privacy among many others.

 Practicing these rights and preserving them are often linked to one’s pursuit of happiness.
 For example; for us to be happy, we should be free to marry the person that we truly love instead of being forced to marry someone due to tradition and culture.

-Another example; career-driven women should be entitled to the same job opportunities as men in order to achieve personal growth and improvement instead of being forced to live the domesticated life.
+Another example; career-driven women should be entitled to the same job opportunities as men in order to achieve personal growth and improvement instead of being forced to live a domesticated life.

 These examples reflect how each person is entitled to his/her happiness by recognizing human rights regardless of various circumstances like cultural aspects and gender.